srackham/ccp/README.md

 # Crypto Currency Prices
-13-Nov-2024

-`ccp` is a simple minded Go CLI command to fetch and display crypto prices.
+A simple minded Go CLI command to fetch and display one or more crypto prices.

-- Fetches prices using the Binance HTTP ticker price API.
+Fetches prices using the Binance HTTP ticker price API.

-## TODO
-- Add --help option.
+    Usage: ccp SYMBOL...

+SYMBOL is a ticker symbol e.g. BTC